French Constitution of 1852: Adoption

 Louis Napoléon effectively brought an end to the Second French Republic by the coup d'état of 2 December 1851.
 The same day, he had posters issued that proclaimed to the French people (Appel au peuple) his desire to restore the "system created by the First Consul" — his uncle and inspiration Napoleon Bonaparte.

 His coup was ratified by plebiscite on 22 and 23 December 1851.
-This vote was heavily rigged; 92 percent were announced as voting in favour.
+This vote was heavily rigged, resulting in 92 percent voting in favour.
 Backed by this strong success, he encouraged counsellors Rouher, Baroche and Troplong to quickly write the new constitution which was enacted on 14 January 1852.

 The constitution was modified by the French Senate (by a "senatus-consulte") on 7 November 1852 to permit the re-establishing of the Empire, with the crown to be hereditary in Louis-Napoléon and his family.
 The amended document was approved in another heavily rigged plebiscite (97 percent voted yes).
-The Second Empire was proclaimed on 2 December 1852 and the Imperial Constitution was enacted on 25 December 1852, without any significant change to the 14 January constitution.
+The Second Empire was proclaimed on 2 December 1852 and the Imperial Constitution enacted on 25 December 1852, without any significant change to the 14 January constitution.